Itsmigsblahblahblah/Migs-Projects/Frontend/WEATHER_INTEGRATION_DOCS.md

 # Weather Integration Documentation

 ## Overview
-This document explains how the Open-Meteo weather API integration works in the Majayjay Farm Resource Management System.
+This document explains how the Open-Meteo weather API integration works in Harvestify.

 ## Implementation Details